ananya923/My_SQL_Guidebook/my_sql_guidebook.md

 ```
 ![](image-21.png)

-Since CTEs are all about combinig query logic, we can use them to combine queries that contain other advanced commands too, such as the Window Functions example below:
+Since CTEs are about combining query logic, we can use them to combine queries that contain other advanced commands too, such as the Window Functions example below:

 ```sql